 Considered to be the elephant’s and the manatee’s closest living relative, it’s the hyrax.
-Although much smaller than elephants or manatees, it is their teeth and bone structure that relates them to their much larger cousins.
-Read more, wont you?
+Although much smaller than elephants or manatees, it is their teeth and bone structure that relates them to these much larger cousins.
+Due to their stable numbers, they are listed as Least Concern by the IUCN.
+But they are threatened by habitat loss and climate change.

 First the Stats…